-Learn more about the standby feature of your Mac.
+Learn more about the standby feature on your Mac.

 - MacBook Pro (Retina, Mid 2012)